-Echinococcus multilocularis, the fox tapeworm, is endemic in several regions of the northern hemisphere, including eastern and central parts of Europe (1, 2).
+Echinococcus multilocularis (Figure 1), the parasite causing alveolar echinococcosis in humans, is endemic in several regions of the northern hemisphere, including eastern and central parts of Europe (1, 2).
 During the past decades, the prevalence of E. multilocularis in Europe has increased in the known endemic areas (3), and the geographic distribution has expanded to regions where the parasite appeared to be absent previously (4).
 Similarly, alveolar echinococcosis, the life-threatening zoonotic disease caused by the metacestode stage of this tapeworm, is increasing in prevalence in Europe.
 A recent European project ranked E. multilocularis first amongst the food-borne parasites based on public health concerns (5).
 The adult tapeworm resides in the small intestine of wild carnivores (definitive hosts) such as red foxes, raccoon dogs and wolves.
 Domestic dogs and cats can also act as definitive hosts if they prey on infected small mammals, predominantly rodents that serve as intermediate hosts.